Sources of law

 - If the buyer enforces its request for repair or a replacement good against the producer and/or importer, the defendants can avoid liability by proving that the defect occurred after they released the good into the market.

-Under the contract law provisions of the Code of Obligations, it is possible to limit the seller’s liability with an agreement between the buyer and the seller.
-Where the seller is at gross fault in providing the defective goods, such limitation is void (Article 221, Code of Obligations).
+Under the contract law provisions of the TCO, the seller's liability can be limited under an agreement between the buyer and the seller.
+Any limitation of liability is void where the seller is at gross fault in providing the defective goods (Article 221, TCO).

-However, if the activities of the seller require specialisation and an authorisation to be granted by the relevant legislation or the administrative authorities, it is not possible to limit the seller’s liability, irrespective of any degree of fault (Article 115, Code of Obligations).
+However, if the activities of the seller require specialisation and an authorisation to be granted by the relevant legislation or the administrative authorities, it is not possible to limit the seller's liability, irrespective of any degree of fault (Article 115, TCO).

-The Consumer Protection Law does not have any provisions on limitation of the seller’s liability relating to defective goods.
-However, the above provisions of the Code of Obligations apply by analogy.
+The Consumer Protection Law does not have any provisions on limitation of the seller's liability relating to defective goods.
+However, the above provisions of the TCO apply by analogy.

-The definition of defect under the Code of Obligations and the Consumer Protection Law has an implied warranty that the seller is responsible for defects that would materially or legally negate or substantially reduce the value of the good or its fitness for the designated purpose.
-The Consumer Protection Law also provides that certain goods to be specified under secondary legislation must be supplied with a guarantee certificate with a statute of limitation of at least two years.
+The definition of defect under the TCO and the Consumer Protection Law has an implied warranty that the seller is responsible for defects that would materially or legally negate or substantially reduce the value of the good or its fitness for the designated purpose.
+The Consumer Protection Law also provides that certain goods to be specified under secondary legislation must be supplied with a guarantee certificate of at least two years.
+However, the guarantee period may vary under the annex attached to the Warranty Certificate Regulation.
+For example, cars are subject to a two-year guarantee period but the guarantee ceases to apply as soon as they reach 60,000 kilometres of mileage.

 Product liability litigation

-Under Article 3 of the Commercial Code 6102, matters regulated in the Commercial Code and all business-related transactions/activities are commercial transactions, and all related disputes are commercial cases.
-Accordingly, unless otherwise provided, all commercial cases are brought before the Commercial Court of First Instance, regardless of their value or amount.
+Matters regulated by the Turkish Commercial Code 6102 (TCC) and all business-related transactions/activities are commercial transactions, and all related disputes are commercial cases.
+Unless otherwise provided, all commercial cases are brought before the Commercial Court of First Instance, regardless of their value or amount.

 Under the Consumer Protection Law, a consumer is a real or legal person acting for non-professional and non-commercial purposes.
-Accordingly, cases relating to consumer transactions are brought before the Consumer Court.
-Where the Commercial Code and Consumer Protection Law overlap, that is, where a consumer concludes a contract which is a commercial transaction for the counterparty, the transaction is a consumer transaction.
+Cases relating to consumer transactions are brought before the Consumer Court.
+Where a consumer concludes a contract that is a commercial transaction for the counterparty, the transaction is a consumer transaction.

-In consumer transactions, instead of filing a lawsuit, the consumer can consult with the Consumer Arbitration Committee regarding defective goods or services, if the consumer is unable to settle the dispute amicably.
-Under the Regulation on Consumer Arbitration Committees published in the Official Gazette 29188 dated 27 November 2014, these Committees can settle disputes arising from all types of consumer problems, if they fall within the monetary thresholds.
-The thresholds for 2019 are as follows:
+In consumer transactions, instead of filing a lawsuit, the consumer can consult with the competent Consumer Arbitration Committee (consumer boards) regarding defective goods or services, if the consumer is unable to settle the dispute amicably.
+Under the Regulation on Consumer Arbitration Committees published in the Official Gazette 29188 dated 27 November 2014, these committees can settle disputes arising from all types of consumer problems, if they fall within the monetary thresholds.
+The thresholds for 2020 are as follows:

-- District consumer arbitration committee: the dispute must be under TRY5,650.
+- District consumer arbitration committee: the dispute must be under TRY6,920.

-- Provincial consumer arbitration committees located in metropolitan cities: the dispute must be between TRY5,650 and TRY8,480.
+- Provincial consumer arbitration committees located in metropolitan cities: the dispute must be between TRY6,920 and TRY10,390.

-- Provincial consumer arbitration committees located in the centre of non-metropolitan cities: the dispute must be under TRY8,480.
+- Provincial consumer arbitration committees located in the centre of non-metropolitan cities: the dispute must be under TRY10,390.

-- Provincial consumer arbitration committees located in the districts of non-metropolitan cities: the dispute must be between TRY5,650 and TRY8,480 in metropolitan cities.
+- Provincial consumer arbitration committees located in the districts of non-metropolitan cities: the dispute must be between TRY6,920 and TRY10,390.

 Product liability cases tried before commercial courts are decided by one president and two members.
 In consumer courts, a sole judge renders the judgment.
 A consumer arbitration committee has five members, including a: